syncfusion-content/javascript-docs/js/OlapChart/Export.md

 {% endhighlight %}

-Export type which is to be mentioned in the parameter takes any one of the enumerated values – Excel, Word, PDF, CSV, PNG, EMF, GIF, JPG and BMP.
+Export type that is mentioned in the parameter takes any one of the enumerated values – Excel, Word, PDF, CSV, PNG, EMF, GIF, JPG and BMP.

-The following service method needs to be added in-order to perform exporting in OlapChart.
+The following service method is added in-order to perform exporting in the OlapChart.

 {% highlight c# %}